|1982, J.D.||Harvard Law School, Board of Student Advisors, Member, 1980-82, Chairman, 1981-82; Faculty Legal Education Committee Member, 1981-82|

 |1974, B.A.||University of South Carolina Honors College, summa cum laude, Phi Beta Kappa|

-- Marshall, working with Wyche attorney Troy Tessier, represented a major paper manufacturer in a general liability insurance claim involving failure of a large piece of equipment.
+- Represented a major paper manufacturer in a general liability insurance claim involving failure of a large piece of equipment.
 After three days of trial, the opposing party raised its pretrial offer from $200,000 to the full amount of the claim, nearly $2 million, resulting in settlement of the case.

 - Marshall defended a large military goods manufacturer against a wrongful-rejection claim brought by a supplier alleging damages in the millions of dollars.
 The jury rendered a verdict for our client, even though the defense was based on a complicated Uniform Commercial Code theory.

-- With Wyche attorneys Jim Parham and Ted Gentry, Marshall defended a regional supermarket chain against an antitrust claim brought by a larger competitor.
-The plaintiff's case lasted nearly six days, and Marshall made a strategic decision to abbreviate the defense case to one day.
+- In defending a regional supermarket chain against an antitrust claim brought by a larger competitor, Marshall established much of the defense case through sometimes dramatic cross examination of the plaintiff’s witnesses.
+The plaintiff took six days to put on its case.
+Sensing an opportunity, and after discussing this with the client, Marshall made a strategic decision to abbreviate the defense case to one day.
 The jury returned a verdict for the defense after fifteen minutes of deliberation.

 |1982–85||Associate, Buist, Moore, Smythe & McGee, Charleston, South Carolina|

 |1974–79||Admissions Officer, University of South Carolina; founding Director of Admissions, South Carolina Honors College, 1976–79|

 - Supreme Court of the United States, 1991

 - South Carolina Bar, 1982